PR Review Procedure

 • All PRs should adhere to the code conventions, but this is not a hard requirement since some specific usecases may require straying from convention for readability.

-• PRs affecting gameplay must reference a design doc/proposal.
-For smaller changes, the design may be outlined in the PR description.
-All gameplay PRs must not conflict with the core game design and should ideally reference how they fit into it.
+• PRs affecting gameplay should reference a design doc/proposal if one exists.
+For smaller changes, or where design documentation does not exist yet, the design may instead be outlined in the PR description.
+All gameplay PRs must not conflict with the core design principles and should ideally reference how they fit into it.
+The responsibility to include this is on the PR author.

-• 2 Maintainers are required to review/sign off on merging a PR.
-This requirement may be waived with written permission from a PM when the situation warrants it.
+• 2 Maintainers are required to review/sign off on merging or closing a PR.
+This requirement may be waived with written permission from a PM when the situation warrants it (either on Github, Discord or the SS14 forums).

 Policy

-• When reviewing a PR assign it to yourself to let others know that you will be “owning” the PR.
+• When starting a new review for a PR that has not yet been assigned to a Maintainer, you are required to Assign yourself to the PR.
+This can be done under “Assignees” in the Github sidebar.
+This let others know that you will be “owning” the PR.
 If you decide to stop owning the PR, un-assign yourself so that others may take over the PR.
-By owning a PR you are taking responsibility for keeping track of the PR’s progress and keeping the PR author informed of what is the status of the review process.
-Anyone may review an owned PR, however before taking action talk with the owner first.
-If changes are approved by the “owner” any maintainer may merge the PR if they also approve the changes.
+By owning a PR you are taking responsibility for keeping track of the PR’s progress, ensuring code quality and keeping the PR author informed of what is the status of the review process.
+If you are the PR author yourself, you may not also be the PR owner.
+Anyone may review an owned PR.
+If changes are Approved/Disapproved by the PR owner any Maintainer may merge the PR if they also Approve/Disapprove the changes, provided there is no other Maintainer dissent.

-• All non-gamebreaking revert PRs must undergo a maintainer discussion before being created.
-If there is a PR that you would like to be reverted, please create a thread in maint-reviews with the format REVERT-PRNumber and ping the relevant work group maintainers.
+• All non-gamebreaking revert PRs are required to undergo a Maintainer Discussion before being created.
+If there is a PR that you would like to be reverted, please manually create a thread in maint-reviews with the format REVERT-PRNumber and ping the relevant work group Maintainers.
 Discussions should reach a resolution within 48 hours, if discussions have stalled notify the Game Director or a PM.
 This does not apply for reverts made to the staging branch during the review period, as there will be a discussion thread for the release.

-• When closing a PR you must give a reason explaining why the PR is being closed, ideally this should include an alternative solution or approach.
-If a PR has been “dormant” it may be closed after attempting to contact the author with no response.
-A PR is considered “dormant” after 4 weeks of inactivity.
+• When closing a PR you are required to give a reason explaining why the PR is being closed, and if applicable this should include an alternative solution or approach.
+Stale PRs may just be closed for the reason of being stale, as described under the Requirements section.

 • When reviewing a PR use constructive language and avoid referring negatively to the author’s ability.
 Strong but fair criticism of code/decisions are fine, personal criticisms are not.

-• When reviewing code, don’t assume that all contributors have your knowledge of the codebase.
-Giving a short explaination of how something works can be far more helpful than responding with jargon and pointing to the docs. *Sometimes a newer contributor may need more help, in that case direct them to #HowDoICode or the docs.
+• When reviewing code, always assume that the contributor may not have your knowledge of the codebase, and provide a short explanation or reason with your review comments.
+You shouldn’t need to code for them, but pointing them in the right direction to learn more helps build a more robust contributor base.
+Sometimes a newer contributor may need more help, in that case direct them to #HowDoICode or the docs.
 But ideally you should try to give them a short explaination on what they need to do rather than just a “change this”.

 Subpages